cakephp/docs/en/orm/database-basics.rst

     });

-In addition to basic queries, you can execute more complex queries using either the :ref:`query-builder` or :ref:`table-objects`.
+In addition to basic queries, you can execute more complex queries using either the :doc:`/orm/query-builder` or :doc:`/orm/table-objects`.
 The transactional method will do the following:

 - Call ``begin``.